 state

 RECOMMENDED.
 Opaque value used to maintain state between the request and the callback.
+Typically, Cross-Site Request Forgery mitigation is done through cryptographically binding the value of this parameter with the browser cookie.

 This specification also uses the following request parameters.
 Refer to OpenID Connect Messages 1.0 (Sakimura, N., Bradley, J., Jones, M., de Medeiros, B., Mortimore, C., and E. Jay, “OpenID Connect Messages 1.0,” May 2013.)
 [OpenID.Messages] for more information about these parameters.